 Wayne Ferguson Plaza is the site of many of the city’s community events, including the two-day Western Days festival that draws more than 20,000 visitors every September; and the Sounds of Lewisville concert series that presents free music on Tuesday evenings in June and July.

 Total project cost is about $5.2 million.
-For a detailed brochure on the plaza click here.
+For more information on the plaza see our detailed brochure.

-For information on renting the plaza for private functions click here.
+For information on renting the plaza for private functions visit MCLGrand.com.